ome/omero-documentation/omero/developers/PythonBlitzGateway.rst

 `described here <https://pythonhosted.org/kitchen/unicode-frustrations.html>`_.

-When using the BlitzGateway in the OMERO.web framework, Django will convert strings into unicode strings so it's safe to use either.
+When using the BlitzGateway in the OMERO.web framework, Django will convert strings into unicode strings so it is safe to use either.
 See Django
 `Unicode data <https://docs.djangoproject.com/en/1.8/ref/unicode/#general-string-handling>`_.